-If you are short on space, combining your bathroom and laundry is an easy way to squeeze the most out of one room.
+If you’re short on space, combining your bathroom and laundry is an easy way to squeeze the most out of one room.
 While it’s nice to have a dedicated laundry room, there are functional and seamless ways to have them share real estate (and make it really easy to wash and put away those bath towels).
-There are surprisingly a lot of bathroom/laundry room combo ideas out there that you can implement no matter the size of your bathroom.
-All it takes is a little imagination, some planning, and selecting the right materials and design to get you on your way to a bathroom/laundry oasis.
+Plus, for many of us, finding more space in our home for a home office or gym is a much-needed win.

-Bathroom/laundry room combos are fairly common in flats, apartments, and cabins that are short on space but make up for it in charm.
-While you can hire a designer to map out exactly what options you have available in a new build, if you’re working with a bathroom that’s already established and need to add the laundry in, check out these simple ideas that can pack a big punch.
+You could hire a designer to map out exactly what options you have available in a new build, but if you’re working with an already-established bathroom and need to add the laundry in, here are a few ideas to get your imagination going.

 If you have a small bathroom but are intent on adding a washer, dryer, or both, you need to consider every square inch of space before you commit to anything.